adlnet-archive/LR-Wordpress-Plugin/README.md

 ===================
 ### Install
 0. After downloading this plugin, extract it
-0. Upload the extracted folder to "http://your_wordpress_directory/wp-content/plugins/"
-0. Install and activate the LR Wordpress plugin via the admin panel in Wordpress
+0. [Install and activate](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins) the LR Wordpress plugin via the upload tab in the admin panel in Wordpress
 0. Install and activate [Widgetize Pages Light](http://wordpress.org/extend/plugins/widgetize-pages-light/) via the admin panel in Wordpress
   * Widgetize Pages Light allows you to create a "sidebar" that is displayed in the main content area of a page
   * You may follow [Widgetize's instructions](http://otwthemes.com/online-documentation-widgetize-pages-light/) whenever this document asks you to create a sidebar